pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

 - every capability is grounded in one or more capability signals;
-- every material capability signal used during decomposition is represented by, or traceably associated with one capability;
+- every material capability signal used during decomposition is represented by, or traceably associated with, one or more capabilities;
 - capability signal associations remain semantically consistent with the final capability names, classifications, and scope boundaries.

 If validation fails: